Parietal Lobe Diseases

 9. Pain management techniques

-11. Immune-modulating drugs for autoimmune disorders
+11. Immune-modulating drugs for disorders

 12. Medications to treat underlying conditions (e.g., Alzheimer’s)